Jules Van Bost

-Jules Van Bost (born 24 January 2003) is a Belgian footballer who plays as a center back for Dutch club TOP Oss.
+Jules Van Bost (born 24 January 2003) is a Belgian footballer who plays as a center back for Belgian Division 1 club Crossing Schaerbeek.

 Career

 Club NXT

-Van Bost made his professional debut on 8 November 2020, coming on as an 88th-minute substitute for Nathan Fuakala in a 3-1 away defeat to Lommel.
+Van Bost made his professional debut on 8 November 2020, coming on as an 88th-minute substitute for Nathan Fuakala in a 3–1 away defeat to Lommel.

 OH Leuven

 In May 2022, Van Bost returned to former youth club OH Leuven, joining the club's under-23 roster that played in the third-tier Belgian National Division 1.

 TOP Oss

 On 27 June 2024, Van Bost signed with TOP Oss in the Netherlands for two years, with the club option to extend for the third year.

+Crossing Schaerbeek

+On 22 December 2025, Van Bost agreed to return to Belgium and signed a one-and-a-half-year contract with Crossing Schaerbeek in the third-tier Belgian Division 1.